jkminder/dlab-runai-images/README.md

    The script will:
    - Backup existing RunAI configurations and binaries
-   - Install the RunAI CLI for RCP and IC clusters
+   - Install the RunAI CLI for RCP cluster.
    - Configure kubectl for the RunAI environments
    - Set up necessary aliases and environment variables